samersm/fluorite/README.md

 ## Rails

 ```
+* ruby -v

+* rvm install ruby-2.4.1  // To update ruby

+* rvm --default use 2.4.1   // To upgrade ruby in c9

 * rails -h      // to show all command lines)

 * gem install rails

+* rails -v

 * rails new <name>